‘The Bachelor’ 2018 Spoilers: Arie Luyendyk Jr. Ready To Film, Raven Gates’ Friend Tia Booth Reportedly Cast

 Booth’s social media pages are private at this point as filming begins, but Gates does have numerous pictures on her Instagram page showing her with Tia.
 Any dedicated Bachelor franchise fan knows that it has become relatively common for new contestants to have connections to former contestants, and many may remember that when Arie wooed Bachelorette Emily Maynard, there was some drama over the fact he had previously dated one of the producers.

 Could Tia Booth receive Arie Luyendyk Jr.’s final rose?
-It is too soon to know the answer to that question, but fans cannot wait to see where things head during this next Bachelor outing and they are hoping that Luyendyk is truly looking for love.
+It is too soon to know the answer to that question, but fans cannot wait to see where things head during this next Bachelor outing, and they are hoping that Luyendyk is truly looking for love.

 [Featured Image by Steven Lawton/Getty Images]